Scoooooo/matching_SIFT/README.md

 Shows time used for LSH on GPU, brute-force using cuBLAS and Naive CUDA brute force on the ANN_SIFT1M data set.
 Time is in seconds and is represented by the y value, the lower the better.
-The brute-force approaches are represented as straight lines, while LSH on GPU shows the best results at different number of bits used for hash value, at different levels of precision.
+The brute-force approaches are represented as straight lines, while LSH on GPU shows the best results at different number of bits used for hash value, at different levels of precision (recall is around 0.8).
 The brute-force with cuBLAS bit stands for the level of precision used for the cuBLAS GEMM call, 16 or 32 bit